Why Self-Care Matters: Top 3 Tips for Enhancing Your Wellness

 2. Move your body every day

-Our bodies are meant to move, not sit for long periods of time; and unfortunately, that’s what’s happening for most of us every day.
+Our bodies are meant to move, not sit for long periods; and unfortunately, that’s what’s happening for most of us every day.
 Get work done in shorter increments during the day and take more breaks, even if it’s just getting up to stretch your legs or get a water refill.
-Or, go talk to the person you need to email or go for a stroll when you’re on the phone or in Zoom meetings for long periods of time.
+Or, go talk to the person you need to email or go for a stroll when you’re on the phone or in Zoom meetings for long periods.
 If you want to try Yoga, Ayurveda’s sister science, it’s a great way to improve flexibility, balance, strength, and mental clarity.

 3. Get outside